lennartgerken/pseudo-fixture/README.md

 You can, for example, use `pseudo-fixture` in Playwright to create a fixture structure for working in multiple contexts:\
 Suppose we have an application with a login page and a transaction page.
 Transactions can be created by users with the role `"basic"` but only approved by users with the role `"approver"`.
 We could create the following custom fixtures:\
-Define the types,used for the `PseudoFixture`:
+Define the types used for the `PseudoFixture`:

 ```ts
 // Defines what can be used inside the PseudoFixture.